-Nicholas Buckworth is a partner in the Project Development & Finance practice, Managing Partner for the firm’s London office and the Global Head of Finance.
+Nicholas Buckworth is a partner in the Project Development & Finance practice and the Global Head of Finance.
 Nicholas has 30 years of experience advising sponsors, lenders, and financial institutions in Europe, the Middle East, Africa and Asia on projects predominantly in the energy sector, specializing in high profile and commercially sensitive first-in-kind and first-in-country projects.

 - The Lenders in one of the nuclear projects under development in the UK.

 - The western financial investors on the financing and gas transportation arrangements for Nord Stream II.

 - Angola LNG as borrower on a US$1.8 billion financing to fund the upgrade of the project in 2016.